The Three Stages of Internal Audit Grief

 Audit example – The audit finding isn’t a high or moderate risk because of <insert reason>.

-InfoSec example – The reporting from Information Security is exaggerated or that the use case would never occur in the company.
+InfoSec example – The reporting from Information Security is exaggerated or the use case would never occur in the company.
 Example statement – “The attack you presented would never happen to our organization.
 You are overhyping the issue as I’ve never seen that in my career.”

 3. Question the motivation of the auditor